vitobotta/velero-notifications/README.md

 # velero-backup-notification

-This is a simple Kubernetes controller written in Ruby that sends email and/or Slack notifications when backups or restores are performed by [Velero](https://velero.io/).
+This is a simple Kubernetes controller written in Ruby that sends email and/or Slack notifications when backups or restores are performed by [Velero](https://velero.io/) in a [Kubernetes](https://kubernetes.io/) cluster.

 ## Installation